Big Star Copywriting

 Use Amazon

-You can also look at what categories your competitors use on Amazon – that can help you decide what category level pages and category level keywords you need to have on your site (as well as letting you know what categories you need to enter if you’re also selling on Amazon!)
+You can also look at what categories your competitors use on Amazon.
+That can help you decide what category-level pages and category-level keywords you need to have on your site (as well as letting you know what categories you need to enter if you’re also selling on Amazon!).

 Use a keyword tool to research ideas